KingdomOfOriginsDev/KingdomOfOrigins/terms_of_service.md

 *Last updated on: March 31, 2023*

-This privacy policy applies to the Discord bot "Kingdom of Origins#4872", with the unique id 797307180024987662.
+This terms of service applies to the Discord bot "Kingdom of Origins#4872", with the unique id 797307180024987662.

 ## Introduction